 Things that made the team happy and excited in the last iteration

-Make sure all team members are aware of the procedures and everyone understands the prime directive of learning and encouraging positive attitudes.
-Depending on the size of your team, setting a timer - or timeboxing - can help keep the meeting on schedule and moving forward.
-Most teams are able to complete a Mad Sad Glad retrospective in about 60 minutes.
+Make sure all team members are aware of the procedures before you begin!
+Depending on the size of your team, setting a timer - or timeboxing - can help keep the meeting moving forward.
+Just make sure to ensure adequate time for the brainstorming phase and deeper discussion (most teams can finish a Mad Sad Glad retrospective in about 60 minutes).

-Ask your team to take time to think about the most recent iteration and create a sticky note for each idea or experience that made them mad, sad, or glad.
-Create a 10-minute timebox for participants to brainstorm and add their ideas to each column.
-Participants should keep their ideas private so a variety of honest ideas are provided.
-Doing this anonymously is the best way to collect honest feedback as it allows team members to think independently and to avoid being influenced by others’ experiences or input.
-When the timebox ends, the participants should finish adding their ideas to each column.
+Ask your team to take time to think about the most recent iteration and create a sticky note for any experience that made them mad, sad, or glad.
+Create a 10-minute timebox for participants to brainstorm and add their ideas to each column - but have the team keep their ideas private!
+Having participants submit their notes anonymously is the best way to collect honest feedback, as it allows team members to think independently without being influenced by others' opinions.

-This next step helps the team find common themes in the ideas they generated and will help focus the upcoming discussion on the big ideas on everyone’s mind.
-So, if there are 5 notes on a new retro tool, you’ll most likely want to group those together under the same group to discuss. 😉 Announce the timebox (5-10 minutes) and allow participants to collaboratively group and name the notes on the board.
+This next step helps the team find common themes in the ideas they generated and will help focus the upcoming discussion on the big ideas on everyone's mind.
+Let's say there are several notes about low team morale in the Sad column; you'll most likely want to group those together under the same group to discuss.
+Announce the timebox (5-10 minutes) and allow participants to collaboratively group and name the notes on the board.

-Sometimes it is clear that there is one point that needs to be discussed during the retrospective.
-And, sometimes it’s not so obvious and it can be challenging to identify the most pressing topics for the team.
-If this is the case, the facilitator can use dot voting to prioritize the discussion based on votes cast by the group.
+Sometimes it's clear that there are big things to discuss during the retrospective.
+But sometimes it's not so obvious!
+It can be challenging to identify the most pressing topics for the entire team.
+If this is the case, the facilitator can use dot voting to let the group have a say in what topics are discussed.

-Retrospectives are designed to organize actions that lead to change.
+Retrospectives are designed to organize action around opportunities for improvement.
 The best way to ensure follow-through is to create and save SMART action items with each topic the team discussed.
-Create action items that help your team create tangible goals the team can measure when you are ready for your next retrospective. 😉
+Later, when you are ready for your next sprint retrospective, you'll be able to review the successes and pitfalls of your previous action plan, and ensure that the team is on a path toward continuous improvement in future sprints! 😉